tc39/notes/es9/2018-07/july-24.md

 DE: Then there's the code of conduct committee.

-ARE: CoC committee gets together every other week on Thursdays at 1:30 EST. We review any comments or complaints we receive and decide how to respond as a group.
+AKI: CoC committee gets together every other week on Thursdays at 1:30 EST. We review any comments or complaints we receive and decide how to respond as a group.
 There hasn't been a lot; we're pretty good as a group.
 When something does come up though, we're very thoughtful about how to proceed.
 If you want to help in any way, please let us know.

 DE: Website and How we work group, we're trying to improve explaining to the public what TC39 is.
 As you can see there's a lot of ways to get involved and to help out.
 This is a cry for help.
 Please help!